Velocifire NK01 review: a wireless mechanical keypad

 Switches & stabilizers

-Outemu Blue switches populate the keyboard.
+Outemu Blue switches populate this mechanical numeric keypad.
 I think I could grow to like them better than Cherry switches.
 Their click is higher pitched, but much more distinct and less rattly.
 They are slightly less tactile, though, so that might be a dealbreaker for some people.
 I think they’re also a hair less smooth, but it’s barely noticeable.

 The stabilizers feel fine, but I noticed that the sliders jump out of the wires easily during keycap removals.
 They pop back on just as easily, though, so it isn’t a big deal.
 You can see one missing in the photo above.
 It was there, but stuck to the keycap.

 One word: cheap.
 They’re pad printed thin ABS.
-They will shine and wear down with time and use.
+They will shine and wear down with use.

-It’s also worth mentioning that this thing has crazy range.
+It’s also worth mentioning that the NK01 wireless keypad has crazy range.
 I walked three walls over in my house and my laptop still picked the NK01 up loud and clear.
 That’s pretty crazy considering its tiny power supply.
 Other than that, though, the NK01 is a “what you see is what you get” product.

 Labels & branding